 Once the members are admitted onto the approved trust list, they become certification authorities and can develop tools to verify and validate electronic signatures.

 How does AATL help me?

-As we’ve mentioned, AATL helps you acquire legal validity for your signatures around the world.
+As mentioned, AATL helps you acquire legal validity for your signatures worldwide.
 Since Signaturely is fully compliant with AATL, your signatures will be valid in most countries.

 With AATL compliance, you can easily expand your business internationally by using legally binding documents and contracts, knowing your electronic signatures aren’t just legally binding but are also easy to verify.